 Critical care is a crucial part of intensive care for many conditions.
-Specially trained doctors called intensivists (physicians who care for critically ill patients) at Henry Ford Health System work closely with other specialists to provide the highest levels of care for patients hospitalized with severe health challenges.
+Specially trained doctors called intensivists (physicians who care for critically ill patients) at Henry Ford Health work closely with other specialists to provide the highest levels of care for patients hospitalized with severe health challenges.

 Patients in the intensive care unit (ICU) do best when an intensivist directs their care.
 When your loved one is in the ICU, they may be receiving assistance from machines that support their vital functions.
 These complex, lifesaving interventions are best managed by an intensivist.